 Instructions for Taking the First Dose of a New Remedy

-4) In addition to taking the remedy orally, you can also take the dose by olfaction, which would be to breathe over the cup for one minute.
+4) In addition to taking the remedy orally, you can take the dose by olfaction.
+You can do this by holding the cup and breathing over it while you are waiting for the pellets to dissolve.

 Here is a sample of a second prescription of a typical 30C strength remedy in a person with average sensitivity.

-Instructions for Taking the Second Dose of Your Remedy
+Instructions for Taking the Second Dose of the Remedy in Water

-1) Please dissolve 2 to 3 pellets of (Name of your remedy) in 6 oz. of water in a glass jar or a small disposable water bottle container.
+1) Please dissolve (number of pellets) of (name of your remedy) in 6 oz. of water in a glass jar or a small disposable water bottle container.
+Please wait 30 minutes to make sure the pellets have completely dissolved.

 2) Please give the bottle 10 firm succussions.
 You do this by hitting the bottle or jar against a book.